Boris-Barboris/dsubs/arch/Roadmap.rst

     + unicode support for onscreen text.

 System and utility:
-    - unicode dmutstring support for logging.
+    - unicode mutstring support for logging.

 On mouse input:
     GUI elements are static, it's reasonable to handle mouse events only when